 My unquenchable wanderlust which marked my teens followed me into the late twenties.
 I crisscrossed the North American continent once by hitchhiking.
 The next journey by car found me in British Columbia where my car broke down.
 After trying my hand at picking apples at some places, I finally ended up with a Pentecostal carpenter in Kamloops British Columbia, who persuaded me to go to church that was November/December 1964.
 About a month later I accepted Christ and it took about three months before I got my first faint notion of what that meant.

-During the next few months I prevailed upon God, with loud crying and many tears, to let me return in India.
-I did as an “Independent“ January 1976 with the intentions of working on the Bible translation for the Mawchi people.
+I returned to India as an “Independent“ January 1976.
 About a year later I found myself with several poor children which/whom my co-workers and I took under our care.
 As of today we have some 850-900 children.

 We opened our primary school at the Nagpur compound in 1987, which has “blossomed“ into a Junior College (Grades 11 & 12th).
-We also have another boy’s home in Western Maharashtra which has some 100 boys, and in the early l990s started a girl‘s home on 5.5 acre land in that same area.
-The girl‘s home has some 250 girls and its own school.
+In the early l990s we also started a girl‘s home on 5.5 acre land.
+The girl‘s home has some 500 girls and its own school.

 January 1995 Yohan A. Raut a former student and my protege became president of the Society.
 He was 25 years old.
 For the next few years we worked side by side which made it difficult for him, you cannot have two power centers in one organization.
 As the Society becomes too complex for one individual he works with the board and a Core Committee to handle the daily tasks.